Reactions to the Deepwater Horizon oil spill: Industry

 Jack Gerard, President of The American Petroleum Institute (API), stated that disasters are infrequent and that the Deepwater Horizon is an isolated incident.
 By touting the aggregate safety record of the industry API has refuted any claims of a loss of industry wide credibility.
 API has also stated that the offshore drilling industry is important to job creation and economic growth To help prevent a recurrence of the Deepwater Horizon spill, API is setting up its own offshore safety institute that will be separate from API's lobbying organization.

 During congressional testimony, key API stakeholders such as Chevron's CEO John Watson, made an open admission to the industry's credibility gap stating "For our industry, this is a humbling experience.
 The American people expect that the energy we need will be produced safely and reliably.
 That did not happen here".
 Furthermore, ExxonMobil's CEO Rex Tillerson, testified that, "When these things happen, we are not well equipped to deal with them".
 Additionally, ExxonMobil, Chevron, ConocoPhillips and Shell have made plans to fund a billion dollar joint venture to build a new rapid response capability for deep water offshore drilling response in the Gulf of Mexico.
 While all of the top five oil CEOs seem to be in unanimous agreement on the issue of expediting the permitting process, at least publicly. they all agreed that industry needs to work harder at improving safety so that events like Deepwater Horizon do not occur in the future and that a more robust capacity to deal with them when they do is established.

-Insurance Times reported an open letter from the Chairman of RSA Insurance Group, "the head of one of the country's leading companies", to President Obama (text of letter) that expressed a concern over "double standards" compared to the sub-prime based banking crisis of 2007–2010 and over "prejudicial and personal" comments in the media.
+Insurance Times reported an open letter from the Chairman of RSA Insurance Group, "the head of one of the country's leading companies", to President Obama (text of letter) that expressed a concern over "double standards" compared to the 2008 financial crisis and over "prejudicial and personal" comments in the media.